Innovative ecological design, Sheffield University, England.

 Research in the creation of naturalistic vegetation for use in urban parks and greenspace, Sheffield University, England.

-English landscape and garden designer/author with international reputation for design and planting excellence.
+English landscape and garden designer/author with an international reputation for design and planting excellence.
 Do visit his online magazine Dig Delve.

 Dutch garden designer/plant breeder/author, the major figure in the founding of the “New Perennial Movement”, several public projects in the U.S.